SangResidata/fraud-detection-banking-transactions/README.md

 - **CustomerAge**: The age of the account owner.
 - **CustomerOccupation**: The profession of the user (Doctor, Engineer, Student, or Retired).
 - **TransactionDuration**: The total duration of the transaction in seconds.
-- **LoginAttempts**: The number of login attempts prior to the transaction—high counts may indicate potential security anomalies.
+- **LoginAttempts**: The number of login attempts prior to the transaction—high counts may indicate potential security anomalies